 How to Prepare Grilled Salmon Marinade

 The marinade for this grilled salmon recipe is a cinch.
-It it has lots of flavor uses ingredients you likely have on hand already like soy sauce, lemon juice, and brown sugar!
+It has lots of flavors and uses ingredients you likely have on hand already like soy sauce, lemon juice, and brown sugar!

 Combine all marinade ingredients in a bowl (or a freezer bag) and mix well.
 Marinate for a minimum of 1 hour, or up to 8 hours turning occasionally.